Research and Development Personnel

 Data sources and methodology

 R&D personnel are drawn from a wide variety of occupations.
 In order to assist analysis on needs and supplies of highly qualified S&T personnel, R&D personnel are classified into three categories.
-The International Standard Classification of Occupation (ISCO) distinguishes three occupational levels: researchers, technicians and equivalent staff, and other support staff.
+The Frascati Manual (2015) distinguishes three occupational levels: researchers, technicians and equivalent staff, and other support staff.

 - Researchers (scientists and engineers) are engaged in the conception or creation of new knowledge, products, processes, methods and systems.
 This level also includes managers and administrators engaged in the planning and management of the scientific and technical aspects of a researcher's work.
 They are usually equal in rank to the researchers and are often former or part-time researchers themselves.
 Post-graduate students, in particular those performing significant amounts of R&D, are included in this category.

-- Technicians and equivalent staff are persons whose main tasks require technical knowledge and experience in one or more fields of engineering, physical and life sciences, or social sciences and humanities.
+- Technicians and equivalent staff are persons whose main tasks require technical knowledge and experience in one or more fields of natural sciences and engineering.
 They participate in R&D by performing scientific and technical tasks involving the application of concepts and operational methods, normally under the supervision of researchers.
 Equivalent staff performs the corresponding R&D tasks under the supervision of researchers in the social sciences and humanities.

 - Support staff includes skilled and unskilled craftsmen, secretarial and clerical staff participating in R&D projects or directly associated with such projects.
 Also included are all managers and administrators dealing mainly with financial and personnel matters and general administration given that their activities are directly supporting R&D. Those providing an indirect service, such as canteen and cleaning staff, should be excluded.